Social anxiety disorder: Cognitive aspects

-In cognitive models of social anxiety disorder, those with social phobias experience dread over how they will present to others.
-They may feel overly self-conscious, pay high self-attention after the activity, or have high performance standards for themselves.
+In cognitive models of social anxiety disorder, those with social anxiety disorder experience dread over how they will present to others.
+They may feel overly self-conscious, pay excessive attention to themselves, or have high performance standards for themselves.
 According to the social psychology theory of self-presentation, an affected person attempts to create a well-mannered impression towards others but believes they are unable to do so.
 Many times, before the potentially anxiety-provoking social situation, they may deliberately review what could go wrong and how to deal with each unexpected case.
 After the event, they may have the perception that they performed unsatisfactorily.
 Consequently, they will perceive anything that may have possibly been abnormal as embarrassing.
 These thoughts may extend for weeks or longer.
 Cognitive distortions are a hallmark and are learned about in CBT (cognitive-behavioral therapy).
 Thoughts are often self-defeating and inaccurate.
 Those with social phobia tend to interpret neutral or ambiguous conversations with a negative outlook and many studies suggest that socially anxious individuals remember more negative memories than those less distressed.